Open Community Collections pass the 700 mark

 - Celebrating School Library Month

 Looking for a deep dive into collections?
-JSTOR Daily stories contextualizes the Open Community Collections, with background and historical information.
+JSTOR Daily, our free online magazine, contextualizes materials in the Open Community Collections by providing background and historical information through Open Access scholarship.

 Images in these collages have been contributed by partner institutions as part of the Open Community Collections initiative.
 Collage 1) Dowd Modern Graphic History Library, Queens College, and Yale University.
 2) London Metropolitan University, Minneapolis College of Art and Design, University of Central Lancashire, and University of Warwick.
 3) Images from Brigham Young University, Queen’s University Belfast, and University of Divinity.